dfelinto/blender-manual/manual/physics/soft_body.rst

 that will make a recalculating necessary.

-.. admonition:: Beware of the :guilabel:`Start` and :guilabel:`End` settings
+.. tip:: Beware of the :guilabel:`Start` and :guilabel:`End` settings
-   :class: nicetip

    The simulation is only calculated for the frames in-between the :guilabel:`Start` and :guilabel:`End` frames (:guilabel:`Bake` panel), even if you don't actually bake the simulation!
 So if you want a simulation longer than the default setting of 250 frames you have the change the :guilabel:`End` frame.